Alumian/CEPGP/README.md

   3. Rename the extracted folder from CEPGP-master to CEPGP

 **Note:**
 Automatic retrieval of a recipient's item they currently have in slot when they whisper you !need has been added.
-This is only possible **if the recipient has the item in their game cache**.
+This is only possible **if the loot master has the item that the recipient is wearing, in their game cache**.
 This is a restriction enforced by the 1.12.1 API.

 Patch Version: 1.12.1